The Subtitle Format Converter You’ve Been Looking For [FREE TOOL]

 - QT (Quick Text) – for QuickTime videos

-- SCC (Scenarist Closed Caption) – Popular for Line 21 broadcast closed captions, web media, & DVDs, as well as iTunes video
+- SCC (Scenarist Closed Caption) – Popular for Line 21 broadcast closed captions, web media, & DVDs, as well as iTunes video (input file must have 32 characters or less per line)

 - SMI or SAMI – For Windows Media Player